emmathedata/Sales-analysis-Excel-/README.md

 - Eliminate duplicates and cells that did not correspond to the data.
 - Eliminate or correct missing values
 - Adjust the dates because they did not have the proper format.
-- Create the time, city and state columns for the analysis.
+- Created city and state columns for the analysis.

 ![Cleaned Data](images/Cleaned_data.PNG)